-Creed shall be the basic affirmation of faith of the Corps as stated below:
+Creed shall be the basic affirmation of faith of the CCCA as stated

 I believe in God, the

 Father Almighty, maker of heaven and earth;

 And in Jesus Christ, his only Son, our Lord; who was

 conceived by the Holy Spirit, born of the virgin Mary, suffered under Pontius

 I believe in the Holy Spirit, the

 resurrection of the body, and the life everlasting.

-(the word "catholic" in the creed
+(*Note: the word "catholic" in the creed

 ARTICLE 4.
 MEMBERSHIP